 Does it support GUI apps?

 Almost!
 This took us a lot of time and effort, but we finally have basic experimental support for running simple graphical applications.
-It requires some special setup for now though, so do not expect it to work out of the box just yet.
-We're working on this; stay tuned!

 Does it violate Apple's EULA?

 No!
 We only directly use those parts of Darwin that are released as fully free software.

 Does the name Darling mean anything?

 The name Darling is a combination of “Darwin” and “Linux”.
 Darwin is the core operating system macOS and iOS are based on.

 Can I run Darling on Windows using WSL?

 With WSL 2, yes!
 See the documentation for more details.

 Do you know about opensource.apple.com, GNUstep, The Cocotron and other projects?